jfbrennan/retchful/README.md

 Note that retch makes use of fetch, which needs to be installed for Node.
 The [node-fetch](https://www.npmjs.com/package/node-fetch) module is recommended.

 ## Credits
 Fetch is a low level API, so it gets ugly when used directly.
 I took some inspiration from [Backbone](http://backbonejs.org) which imo is one of the most developer-friendly libraries ever.
-It's still the best when working with lots of a RESTful APIs, so futch attempts to give you some of that goodness.
+It's still the best when working with lots of a RESTful APIs, so retch attempts to give you some of that goodness.